Learning Photometric Feature Transform for Free-form Object Scan: Introduction

-To tackle the above difficulties, our key idea is to employ illumination multiplexing to pack more geometric information into photometric measurements, and subsequently transform them to per-pixel low-level features to enhance 3D reconstruction.
-In this paper, we present a novel framework to automatically learn to aggregate and transform photometric measurements from multiple unstructured views into spatially distinctive and view-invariant features.
+To tackle the above difficulties, we present a novel framework to automatically learn to aggregate and transform photometric measurements from multiple \emph{unstructured} views into spatially distinctive and view-invariant features~(\figref{fig:feature_visualize}).
+This low-level transform is modular, and can enhance any multi-view stereo pipeline as a preprocessing step.
+To encode more angular information for high-quality reconstruction, we employ pre-optimized time-varying illumination multiplexing to physically convolve with a BRDF slice to produce a photometric measurement.
+To handle varying views, we carefully warp related measurements to preserve their geometric relationships for efficient neural processing.
 The illumination conditions during acquisition and the feature transform are jointly trained on a large amount of synthetic data.
 Our data-driven framework is highly flexible and can adapt to various factors, including the physical capabilities/characteristics of different setups, and different types of appearance.
 Since our photometric measurements reveal useful information about appearance as well, we further build a system to scan and reconstruct both the geometry and reflectance for complete object digitization.

-The effectiveness of our system is demonstrated on scanning a number of challenging objects with a wide variation of shape and reflectance.
-Our framework is not tied to any particular setup.
+The effectiveness of our system is demonstrated on scanning a number of challenging objects with a wide variation of shape and reflectance (\figref{fig:teaser}).
+Our framework is not tied to any particular setup (e.g., a lightstage~\cite{wenger2005performance}).
 We conduct the experiments on a lightweight illumination-multiplexing prototype~\cite{Ma:2021:TRACE}, consisting of a camera and an LED array, as well as an off-the-shelf tablet using its front camera and its screen as a programmable light source.
 Our shape results are validated against reconstructions from a professional 3D scanner, and our appearance results against photographs.
 We compare favorably with state-of-the-art techniques both in terms of geometry and reflectance.